 Alex Catalán began his professional career 30 years ago as a press photographer and film clapper-loader.
 He attended film schools in Madrid, London, Los Angeles and La Habana and worked for 12 years as camera operator and lighting technician for TVE (Spain National Broadcasting Company).

-From 2000 on, he focused on professional cinematography and has shot since then 27 long feature films as director of photography, receiving 6 Goya nominations for After, Unit 7, Marshland, A Perfect Day, 1898 and Yuli.
+From 2000 on, he focused on professional cinematography and has shot since then 29 long feature films as director of photography, receiving 7 Goya nominations for After, Unit 7, Marshland, A Perfect Day, 1898, Yuli and While At War.

 In 2014 he received the Jury Prize for best cinematography in the 62 edition of the San Sebastian International Film Festival and, in 2015, the Best Cinematography Goya award, both for Marshland.